marcosivni/dicomlib/README.md

 ## Installation

-Install Boost headers and adjust the include paths of `dicomlib.pro.example` file to point to the Boost folders.
+Install Boost headers and adjust the include paths of the `dicomlib.pro.example` file to point to the Boost folders.
 Then rename it to `dicomlib.pro`.
 After that, you can use build.sh to create the static lib files.
 Notice, you can configure the building type in the `build.sh` file itself by selecting the qmake binary of your QT setup (e.g., wasm\_32 (default) or gcc\_64).

 ```sh
 #!/bin/sh